mdclippe/CppND-Capstone-Airco/README.md

 ## Usage
 * AUTO mode
-** Turn on the Airco
+- Turn on the Airco
-** turn on the temperature simulation (this will increase or decrease to the target temperature) ** changing the target temperature will modify the state to heating or cooling
+- turn on the temperature simulation (this will increase or decrease to the target temperature)
+- changing the target temperature will modify the state to heating or cooling
+- if the target temperature is reached, the Airco will go to Standby

 * HEATING mode
-** This will only heat when required
+This will only heat when required
-** Note : in this mode the temperature simulation will still go towards the set target temperature
+Note : in this mode the temperature simulation will still go towards the set target temperature

 * COOLING mode
-** This will only cool when required
+This will only cool when required
-** Note : in this mode the temperature simulation will still go towards the set target temperature
+Note : in this mode the temperature simulation will still go towards the set target temperature

+## Rubric Points
+1. Object oriented programming

+- Object Oriented programming : see Airco.h
+- Monitor and temperaturenode inherit from virtual AircoObserver class
+- Templates : see MessageQueue.cpp

+2. Memory management
+- Project uses references : see Mainwindow.cpp constructor
+- Destructors : implemented throughout and these are responsible for stopping threads.
+- move semantcos : see MessageQueue.cpp and TemperatureNode.cpp (30);
+- smart pointers : shared pointers and unique pointers are used where possible

+3. Concurrency
+- multithreaded : TemperatureNode has a simulation thread, Airco has an eventhandler thread and a temperature receiving thread
+- locking : Airco contains the lock_guard mechanism the protect the variable, same as MessageQueue.cpp
+- condition_variable : see Airco.cpp